 - Is about the whole of the parts and how they relate.

-- Understands that a lot has to remain implicit to hold their value.
+- Understand that a lot has to remain implicit to hold their value.

 - Sees things in the context.